 Tracking and monitoring

 We have robust tracking and assessment processes.
-For every child, they have face to face parent consultation evenings, termly progress checks and one full written report each year.
+For every child, they have face to face parent/carer consultation evenings, termly progress checks and one full written report each year.
 All teachers constantly check and review progress made by all students.

 - All students with SEND will have their progress reviewed throughout the year

 - Staff will arrange to meet the parent/carer and the student to discuss their progress

 - Where an external agency has been working with the student, this specialist may be invited to contribute to the meeting

 - If a student has an Education Health and Care Plan will have an Annual Review meeting involving the SENCO, parent/carer, and student, as well as any other relevant parties.
 Parents/carers may invite someone to accompany them if they wish.
 We don’t currently have a student on roll with an EHCP.

 Support and guidance

 Where there is a lack of progress, additional support may be needed.
 Any support provided will always be considered in the light of the type of need, the purpose of the support and expected outcomes.

 Students with SEND might be supported in any of the following ways: